-Determine accumulation rate and temperature changes on the Greenland and Antarctic ice sheets and in alpine regions where instrumental records are rare.
+- Determine accumulation rate and temperature changes on the Greenland and Antarctic ice sheets and in alpine regions where instrumental records are rare. - Understand changes in the chemistry and isotopic composition of the atmosphere during the Industrial Period, including greenhouse gases, acidic species, oxidants, toxic metals, and trace species such as carbon monoxide and hydrocarbons.

-- Understand changes in the chemistry and isotopic composition of the atmosphere during the Industrial Period, including greenhouse gases, acidic species, oxidants, toxic metals, and trace species such as carbon monoxide and hydrocarbons. - Understand stability and rapid changes along coastal areas of the West Antarctic Ice sheet (WAIS).
-Ice core records, strategically placed on ice domes along the Amundsen Sea coast, will provide high-resolution (annual) records of natural variability in ice, ocean, and atmospheric dynamics in which to place the recent observations in context. - Constrain surface mass balance processes including accumulation, surface melt, runoff and refreezing, and evaluate areas of water retention in perched water tables and aquifers in Greenland and Antarctica.
-These data can also be used to ground-truth highresolution climate models. - Improve understanding of relevant physical and chemical processes related to snow deposition and post-depositional changes (including metamorphism, in situ chemical processes, interactions with cosmic rays, etc.) and their effects on atmospheric chemistry preservation and interpretation of geochemical signals (including atmospheric) at larger depths. - Calibrate snow/firn/ice properties measured remotely (e.g., borehole, ground, airborne, and satellite-based measurements) with in situ data, thereby allowing interpolation based on remote sensing data. - Produce detailed temporal and spatial (regional-scale) maps of climate and environmental parameters (e.g., temperature, accumulation rate,
+Understand stability and rapid changes along coastal areas of the West Antarctic Ice Sheet.
+Ice core records, strategically placed on ice domes along the WAIS coast (e.g. Neff 2020), will provide high-resolution (annual) records of natural variability in ice, ocean, and atmospheric dynamics in which to place the recent observations in context, including extreme events and newly appreciated processes such as atmospheric rivers (e.g. Wille et al., 2022).

+Constrain surface mass balance processes including accumulation, surface melt, runoff and refreezing, and evaluate areas of water retention in perched water tables and aquifers in Greenland and Antarctica.
+These data can also be used to ground-truth highresolution climate models.

-- atmospheric and snow chemistry), and anthropogenic impacts. - Develop an inventory of microbes within ice to improve understanding of the role of microbes related to geological, chemical, and climatological changes. - Improve records of global and local volcanism for climate forcing and geohazard studies.
+- Improve understanding of relevant physical and chemical processes related to snow deposition and post-depositional changes (including metamorphism, in situ chemical processes, interactions with cosmic rays, etc.) and their effects on atmospheric chemistry preservation and interpretation of geochemical signals (including atmospheric) at larger depths. - Calibrate snow/firn/ice properties measured remotely (e.g., borehole, ground, airborne, and satellite-based measurements) with in situ data, thereby allowing interpolation based on remote sensing data. - Produce detailed temporal and spatial (regional-scale) maps of climate and environmental parameters (e.g., temperature, accumulation rate, atmospheric and snow chemistry), and anthropogenic impacts. - Develop an inventory of microbes and available nutrients within ice to improve understanding of the role of microbes related to geological, chemical, and climatological changes. - Improve records of global and local volcanism for climate forcing and geohazard studies. - Quantify perturbations to atmospheric composition from anthropogenic pollution sources relative to the preindustrial atmosphere (e.g., aerosols, metals).